-At 19, she trained in improvisational comedy and commedia dell'arte with Elaine and Dennis Kern at the Ark Theatre (Madison), who also produced her first written works in popular feminist revues.
-After two years in San Francisco, she returned to the midwest to join a burgeoning Minneapolis comedy and cabaret scene, with early performances at The Jungle, Southern and new venue Bryant-Lake Bowl.
+At 19, she trained in improv comedy and commedia dell'arte with Elaine and Dennis Kern at the Ark Theatre (Madison), who produced her first written works in popular feminist revues.
+After two years in San Francisco, she returned to the midwest to join a burgeoning Minneapolis comedy and cabaret scene, with early performances at The Jungle, Southern and Bryant-Lake Bowl.
 Her solo characters, singing style, and one-woman shows courted the mainstream while suspending conventional rules of spectatorship, working with jazz wunderkinds Drew Jansen, Eugene Huddleston and Dan Chouinard.

 Since 2007, an empirical physicality has taken up permanent residence in Melissa's performance theatre, as a result of immersive training in Margolis Method and physical improvisation forms.
 Over the next 9 years, her focus shifted towards directing 6 ensembles and a evening-length solo show.

-In 2016, Melissa had the exclusive privilege of serving as the Artistic Director for the 2016 BareBones Outdoor Puppet Extravaganza, You Were Once Wild Here.
-Also in 2016, her evening-length work-in-progress, Who Moved My Child, was presented by Right Here Showcase, co-directed by directed by Sharon Picasso and choreographed by Deborah Jinza Thayer.
+In 2016, Melissa directed the 2016 BareBones Outdoor Puppet Extravaganza You Were Once Wild Here.
+Also in 2016, her evening-length work-in-progress, Who Moved My Child, was presented by Right Here Showcase, co-directed by Sharon Picasso and choreographed by Deborah Jinza Thayer.